-Nearly 13,000 employees are injured each day in the workplace.
+Nearly 13,000 employees experience work injuries.
 Our jobs are a necessity of life.
 They provide income for our families and help us create the life we dream of.
 We spend most of our adult lives working at our jobs, and with so much time being spent in one place, there is a high potential for minor or even major injuries.
-The most common types of injuries in the workplace are sprains/tears, cuts & lacerations, and soreness.
-From passive injuries like carpal tunnel to back pain from heavy lifting to a fracture due to a fall at work, we can treat your work injuries and provide you with the most effective treatments and the best chance for a full recovery.
+The most common types of work injuries are sprains/tears, cuts & lacerations, and soreness.
+From passive work injuries like carpal tunnel to back pain from heavy lifting to a fracture due to a fall, we can treat your work injuries and provide you with the most effective treatments and the best chance for a full recovery.

 If you are dealing with pain from a workplace injury, you should first contact your physician and schedule an appointment so he or she can assess the situation.
 Then, you should contact your HR department and file a full report.
 Be sure to ask questions about your company’s worker’s compensation policy.
 Worker’s compensation can be a great way to cover some of the medical expenses that result from your injury, and it can replace lost wages if you’re out of work for an extended period of time.
 In order for you to be eligible for workman’s comp, you must be injured performing a task directly related to work, either on or off of the company premises.

-Slipping and falling is a very common workplace injury.
+Slip and fall injuries are very common work injuries.
 Employees who are at a significantly greater risk of a slip and fall injury are those in the nursing field, those in the hospitality industry, individuals who manage properties, and those in security-related roles.
 Employees who use a vehicle for their job are at risk for auto accident injuries that can be quite severe.
 These more severe injuries can result in dramatic harm to your head, neck, and spine.
 Spinal cord injuries are very serious and can leave an individual with lasting pain.
 Head or brain injuries often cause drastic side effects for patients to manage, especially if they aren’t addressed swiftly.

 Workplace injuries are not at all uncommon and can be as minor as strains to ligaments, and as concerning as fractures and internal bleeding.
 X-rays will confirm if your body has sustained skeletal trauma.LEARN MORE